gallenc/com619-devops1/session3/userManagementExample-web/README.md

 # User Management example

+This session is accompanies by a video [COM619 Session 3](https://youtu.be/v3XppCqvH5c)

 # Introduction

 This is a simple user management application which shows how to create and update a set of user accounts with a password.